Fukushima residents chosen to run in Olympic torch relay hope event showcases prefecture's recovery | The Japan Times

 “If I hold the torch high enough, I believe my family in heaven will be able to see it,” he said.

 As a representative of the volunteer group Fukkou Hamadan, Ueno has been working alongside many others in trying to help Minamisoma recover from the tsunami.
-Every year during Golden Week — an annual national holiday that usually lasts a week — Ueno invites residents to a flower maze near his home.
+Every year during Golden Week, Ueno invites residents to a flower maze near his home.
 This year, he planted the flowers in the shape of the Olympic rings.
 He finished planting seeds for next year’s bloom in October.

 “I hope the flowers look just as pretty next year,” he said.